mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/features/index.md

 ## <a name="container-orchestration"></a>Container orchestration

-DC/OS provides easy-to-use container orchestration right out of the box.
+DC/OS provides easy-to-use container orchestration right out-of-the-box.

-Docker provides a great development experience, but trying to run Docker containers in production presents significant challenges.
-To overcome these challenges, DC/OS includes Marathon as a core component, giving you a production-grade, well-tested scheduler that is capable of orchestrating both containerized and non-containerized workloads.
+Docker&reg; provides a great development experience, but trying to run Docker containers in production presents some significant challenges.
+To overcome these challenges, DC/OS includes Marathon&trade; as a core component, giving you a production-grade, well-tested scheduler that is capable of orchestrating both containerized and non-containerized workloads.
 With Marathon, you have the ability to reach extreme scale, scheduling tens of thousands of tasks across thousands of nodes.
 You can use highly configurable declarative application definitions to enforce advanced placement constraints with node, cluster, and grouping affinities.

 ## <a name="extensible-resource-isolation"></a>Extensible resource isolation

 DC/OS makes it possible to configure multiple resource isolation zones.

 Not all tasks have the same requirements.
 Some require maximum isolation for security or performance guarantees.
 Others are ephemeral, public, or easily restarted.
 The simplest isolation method is to just delegate to Docker.
-It is trivial to run Docker containers on DC/OS, but Docker is a bit of a blunt instrument when it comes to isolation.
-The [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/) is much more flexible, with multiple independently configurable isolators, and pluggable custom isolators.
+It is trivial to run Docker containers on DC/OS, but isolation in Docker is not so straightforward.
+The [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/) is more flexible, with multiple independently configurable isolators and pluggable custom isolators.
 The Mesos containerizer can even run Docker containers without being chained to the fragility of `dockerd`.

 ## <a name="stateful-storage-support"></a>Stateful storage support